astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 light, would also depend on the light travel time to the observer from the object, how far the object moves in that time, and also the three-dimensionality of the object -- its depth away from the observer.

 A full treatment of these complications is beyond the scope of this book, but I will mention that it is possible to see the side of an object while the face is still toward you, because the front has essentially gotten out of the way of light coming from the back of the side.
-For dump trucks, the near corner would block that light, but for a fast-moving object, you could actually see around the corner, while the dimension along the line of sight contracts, and it would look like the object was rotating.
+For dump trucks, the near corner would block that light, but for a fast-moving object, you could actually see around the corner, while the dimension along the line of sight contracts, and it would look (actually look) like the object was rotating.
 See, e.g. {cite}`freund08` or {cite}`skinner69` for a more detailed treatment of this topic.
 ```

 ## Muon decay revisited